mdbs99/xavier/README.md

 # Dependencies

-Internally, this project uses other built-in XML library for each compiler.
+Internally, this project uses the built-in XML library for each compiler.

 Besides that, we are using other libraries:

 - [James](https://github.com/mdbs99/james) — is a collection of classes and interfaces for truly object-oriented projects.